Skip to Main Content

 Scholarship as Conversation

-To keep track of who said what, it is important to always give credit for borrowed content, opinions, facts, etc. Keep notes on sources from the beginning of a project.
+It is important to always give credit for borrowed content, opinions, facts, etc. Keep notes on sources from the beginning of a project.

 Research as Inquiry & Searching as Strategic Exploration